MDF vs. solid wood: which is better?

 With some exceptions, MDF materials are much less expensive than their natural counterparts.
 They are available at local stores and their panels come in sizes ranging from 5 feet to 10 feet, making them ideal for projects that require large, seamless pieces of wood.

-# 3 Can be easily painted or stained
+3. It can be easily painted or dyed.

 One of the main differences between MDF and natural wood panels is that the former has no visible grain.
 This makes the job of painting or staining the wood much easier since you won't have to worry about any wood grains or knots seeping through and ruining all your hard work.